pablogguz/pablogguz.github.io/content/blog/stata-vscode-quarto.md

 # Caveats

 Sadly, the integration of Stata with VSCode and Quarto is far from perfect, specially if you are used to the native Stata editor and its functionalities.
-Here are some of the issues that bother me:
+Here are a couple of issues that bother me:

 - You will be missing the data browser and the variable explorer.
 This is a big one.
-The Stata data browser is also incredibly smooth and fast compared to the alternatives in R and Python, so it is a shame to lose one of its comparative advantages
+The Stata data browser is also incredibly smooth and fast compared to the alternatives in R and Python, so it is a shame to lose one of its comparative advantages.
+Although ```nbstata``` comes with [Jupyter magics](https://hugetim.github.io/nbstata/user_guide.html#magics) that allow for browsing, such as ```%browse``` for the main dataset and ```%frbrowse``` for frames, so far I have not figured out a way to expand the cell output in VSCode (nor in Jupyter itself), so this is not useful.
+If you know of a solution, please reach out!

 - You will not be able to change the font for your charts within VSCode.
 Not a big deal, you can always change it by opening Stata itself and changing the defaults with the ```graph set``` commands, but it is a bit annoying

 # Troubleshooting

-In case you are finding issues with your setup, you should verify your installations and ensure that the Jupyter kernel is correctly set up and recognnized by your system.
+In case you are finding problems with your setup, you should verify your installations and ensure that the Jupyter kernel is correctly set up and recognnized by your system.

 To check if Quarto is installed and determine its version, open your command prompt (or terminal on macOS and Linux) and enter the following command: